nrf-rs/nrf-hal/examples/i2s-peripheral-demo/README.md

-# Inter-IC Sound interface "peripheral mode (aka slave mode)" demo - Digital Pins
+# I2S peripheral demo

+The Inter-IC Sound interface (I2S) peripheral mode (aka slave mode) demo.
 This demonstrates full duplex communication between a controller and peripheral mode I2S peripheral using the EasyDMA capabilities of the chip.
 This targets the nrf52840 family of devices.

 ## How to run